Simon Hughes

 Sir Simon Henry Ward Hughes (born 17 May 1951) is a British former politician.
 He is now the Chancellor of London South Bank University, and a strategic adviser to Talgo, a Spanish manufacturer of trains.
 Hughes was deputy leader of the Liberal Democrats from 2010 to 2014, and from 2013 until 2015 was Minister of State at the Ministry of Justice.
 He was the Member of Parliament (MP) for the constituency of Bermondsey and Old Southwark (and its predecessors) from 1983 until 2015.
 He declined a position in the House of Lords in 2015.

-Until 2008, he was president of the Liberal Democrats (the party president chairs the Federal Executive board of the party, is the senior elected party official and also represents the party at official functions).
+Until 2008, Hughes was president of the Liberal Democrats (the party president chairs the Federal Executive board of the party, is the senior elected party official and also represents the party at official functions).
 Hughes has twice run unsuccessfully for the leadership of the party and was its unsuccessful candidate for Mayor of London in the 2004 election.

-He was appointed as a Privy Councillor on 15 December 2010.
-In December 2013, Hughes was appointed as a Minister of State for Justice and Civil Liberties, and announced he would stand down as Deputy Leader upon the election of a successor.
-Hughes is also the deputy Chair of Millwall Community Trust Millwall Community Trust and the Rose Theatre Trust, and the Friends of Guy’s and St Thomas’ Hospital Trust.
-In 2023 Hughes was appointed a Commissioner of the UK Trade and Business Commission.
-He is also a member of the Church of England Bermondsey and Rotherhithe Deanery Synod.
+Hughes was appointed as a Privy Councillor on 15 December 2010.
+In December 2013, he was appointed as a Minister of State for Justice and Civil Liberties, and announced he would stand down as Deputy Leader upon the election of a successor.
+Hughes is also a trustee of the Rose Theatre Trust, and the Friends of Guy's and St Thomas’ Hospital Trust.